 Last update: 04.03.2019

 It seems that “safe” isn’t enough for this Tel-Aviv based VPN provider.
 They want to appear “safer” than anyone else.
-But can SaferVPN, founded in 2013, live up to itself?
+But can SaferVPN, founded in 2013, live up to its name?

 Is SaferVPN safe to use?
 Without further ado, let’s explore what our SaferVPN review team has found.

 Security & Privacy: is SaferVPN safe to use?